cslovell/thor/readme.md

 # THOR: Text-enabled Humanitarian Operations in Real Time #
 The THOR (Text-enabled Humanitarian Operations in Real-time) framework, funded under the DARPA LORELEI program, is designed to provide humanitarian and disaster relief planners superior situation awareness through visual and analytical data science.
 DARPA LORELEI program: https://www.darpa.mil/program/low-resource-languages-for-emergent-incidents
 USC Information Sciences Institute THOR homepage: http://usc-isi-i2.github.io/thor/
-Publication (Mayank Kejriwal, Haotian Zhang, et al) link: https://www.dropbox.com/s/0aytftod2p3973h/thor-text-enabled-final.pdf?dl=0

 # This Repo: Customized Document Feed Based on Multi-class Multi-label Classification #
 This repo records the files related to Customized Document Feed Based on Multi-class Multi-label Classification, which is a subproblem belongs to the THOR project.
+This is not the official repo for the project, just a personal development one.

 ## Objective ##
 With natural disaster related massive documents come from various kinds of sources such as social network, online news and articles, etc., we aim to build a framework that can classify these documents into multiple themes, and feed them to related disaster relief organizations.